Meliox/FTPauto/README.md

         --verbose          | Debugs to console
 ```
 ## Debugging
 If the script for some reason should fail, it is easy to debug.
 Debugging can either be permanently set if the error comes and goes.
-This setting can be in ftpauto.sh, but altering the following line:
+This setting can be in ftpauto.sh by  altering the line 3:
 ```bash
 verbose="0" #0 Normal info | 1 debug console | 2 debug into logfile
 ```
-* Line #3

 Debugging into logfile will create a ftpscript logfile and a ftp logfile, so that everything can be looked at later.
 Debugging to console only will show script.

-Debugging can also be used as an argument, see [Arguments](#arguments)
+Debugging may also be used as an argument, see [Arguments](#arguments).

 # Utils
 A few usefull bashscripts has been added to FTPauto...